A guide configuring backoffice tours in Umbraco

 It is possible to hide/disable tours using a C# composer by adding to the TourFilters collection.

-Here is an example of disabling all the CMS core tours based on the alias, along with examples on how you could filter out tours by its JSON filename and how to disable tours from specific packages.
+Here is an example of disabling all the CMS core tours based on the alias.
+Additionally, we provide examples of filtering tours by JSON filename and disabling tours from specific packages.

 public class BackofficeComposer : IComposer